jakobhaervig/openfoam-dockerfiles/README.md

 ## More detailed information

-More information for Windows operating system is avialable at haervig.com/files/openfoam
+More information for Windows operating system is available at haervig.com/files/openfoam